dapr/docs/daprdocs/content/en/developing-applications/integrations/kubernetes-operator.md

 description: "Use the Dapr Kubernetes Operator to manage the Dapr control plane"
 ---

-The Dapr Kubernetes Operator manages the lifecycle for Dapr and its components.
-Use the operator to automate the tasks required when operating Dapr in Kubernetes mode.
+You can use the Dapr Kubernetes Operator to manage the Dapr control plane.
+Use the operator to automate the tasks required to manage the lifecycle of Dapr control plane in Kubernetes mode.

 {{< button text="Install and use the Dapr Kubernetes Operator" link="https://github.com/dapr/dapr-kubernetes-operator" >}}